realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/06_chapter.md

 ORDER BY minute, zone
 ```

 This query runs on Lakehouse against the Delta table, not against Lakebase directly.
-For a large dataset, Lakehouse columnar storage and parallel execution make this faster than running the equivalent query on Postgres.
+For a large dataset, Lakehouse columnar storage and parallel execution make this faster than running the equivalent query on Lakebase.

 ### Top Road Segments -- The Cross-System Join